#RealEstate is #BigData

 This is what’s happening with Big Data Every Minute of Every Day.
 In the next two years, we’ll create more data than we have generated since the beginning of time.

-In April 2015, Charlie Rose interviewed Ginni Rommety, Chairman and CEO of IBM, who said, “UNTIL you refine data like a natural resource, it’s of no good.
+Charlie Rose interviewed Ginni Rommety, Chairman and CEO of IBM, who said, “UNTIL you refine data like a natural resource, it’s of no good.
 You watch what happens to electricity, steam, fossil fuel for the 21st Century, it’ll be data.
 But just like other resources, the benefits go to the people who do something with it, refine it.”

 She proclaimed, “Data is the natural resource of the 21st century.”